emgoto/emgoto.com/posts/gatsby-dev-api/index.md

 https://dev.to/api/articles?username=emma
 ```

-And then cross-referencing the DEV articles with my blog post.
+And then cross-referencing the DEV articles with my blog posts.

 Alternatively, if I wanted to grab the ID for a specific article I can also find that by inspecting the article's source code on DEV and looking for `data-article-id`: